sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 #### SendLayer

-SendLayer is our recommended transactional email service.
+SendLayer is our recommended transactional SMTP email service.

 SendLayer is very affordable, reliable, and fast, plus it has a simple setup.
 You can configure it in a few minutes.

 It offers 30 days of email logs history, with email open and click tracking.
 SendLayer offers hundreds of emails for free when you sign up for their trial.

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sendlayer-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SendLayer documentation</a> for more details.